-The Escondida copper mine is located in the Atacama Desert in northern Chile, one of the driest deserts on the planet.
+The Escondida copper mine is located in the Atacama Desert in northern Chile, one of the driest deserts on Earth.
 Escondida is the largest copper mine (by production) in the world.
-It produces over a million tonnes of copper per year, employs more than 3,500 workers and is one of the biggest private single taxpayers in the Chilean economy.
+It produces over a million tonnes of copper per year, employs more than 3,500 employees and is one of the biggest private single taxpayers in the Chilean economy.

-It is not simple to change water sources and to rely solely on one; careful planning and preparation is required.
-Escondida has been planning a transition away from groundwater resources to desalinated sea water for some time.
+It is not simple to change water sources and to rely solely on one; careful planning and preparation is critical.
+Escondida has been planning a transition away from groundwater resources to desalinated seawater since the mid-2000s, achieving permanent cessation of withdrawal from underground aquifers for operational use in January, 2020.

 The first large-scale desalination plant for industrial use in Chile was commissioned at Escondida in 2006.
-The plant, designed to produce 525 litres per second, was located in the southern Port of Coloso and included a pipeline of more than 180 kilometres to reach the mining operations located 3,000 meters above sea level in the Altiplano (High Andes).
+The plant, in the Port of Coloso, is designed to produce 525 litres per second and includes a pipeline of more than 180 kilometres to reach the mining operations 3,200 metres above sea level in the Altiplano (High Andes).

 In 2017, Escondida announced it would cease extraction from one of the main aquifers, Salar de Punta Negra.
-In 2018, Escondida announced it would also reduce water extraction from the aquifer underlying the Monturaqui wellfield by 54 per cent from FY2020, and that it aspires to cease all groundwater extractions for operational supply by 2030.
+In 2019, Escondida announced it would also reduce water extraction from the aquifer underlying the Monturaqui well field by 70 per cent from FY2020, and that it aspires to cease all groundwater extractions for operational supply by 2030.
+The implementation of this strategy has since accelerated and, in January 2020, Escondida ceased extraction from its Monturaqui well field - 10 years ahead of target for its aspiration to cease all groundwater extraction.
+All water use is now supplied by desalinated seawater, other than small quantities of groundwater extracted for pit dewatering to allow safe mining

-Escondida is also working on ways to decrease its overall water consumption.
-It has promoted initiatives that increase the use of water recovered from its production processes, primarily from the tailings dam, and is investigating technology to reduce overall demand.
+Escondida is also working on ways to decrease its overall freshwater consumption.
+It has promoted efficiency initiatives that increase the use of water recovered from its production processes, primarily from the tailings dam, and is investigating technology to reduce overall demand.